adamleighfish/gotracer/README.md

 # gotracer
-A simple CPU pathtracer written in vanilla Go based off the pathtracer outlined in the book "Ray Tracing in One Weekend" by Peter Shirley.
+A simple concurrent CPU pathtracer written in vanilla Go.
+Based off the pathtracer outlined in the book "Ray Tracing in One Weekend" by Peter Shirley.

 ---
 ![Examples](http://i.imgur.com/38ffKq3.png)